A graphic of a bank account with an ACH payment icon on a computer screen

-All of the available payment methods customers use to pay for products and services often confuse small businesses.
-ACH and eChecks offer convenience for the customer, and small businesses that receive ACH payments have the potential to make more sales.
+The various payment methods customers use to pay for products and services often confuse small businesses.
+ACH and eChecks offer convenience for customers, and small businesses that receive ACH payments have the potential to increase sales.
 Knowing how to accept ACH payments will set you up for growth in your sales and profits.

 What Are ACH Payment Services?

-An automated clearinghouse, or ACH, consists of transferring money from one bank directly to another through electronic means.
-The ACH network called Nacha processes, aggregates, and distributes payments to participating financial institutions three times per business day.
-At its core, the payment process allows a customer to pay you from their bank account into yours directly.
+An automated clearinghouse, or ACH, is a system that transfers money directly from one bank to another through electronic means.
+The ACH network, also known as Nacha, processes, aggregates, and distributes payments to participating financial institutions three times a day, business days included.
+At its core, the payment process enables a customer to pay you directly from their bank account into yours.

 ACH transfers include eChecks, wire transfers, direct deposits, reimbursements, and electronic benefits payments, such as funds sent by the United States Department of Agriculture to a Supplemental Nutrition Assistance Program benefits card.